shadowvzs/js-router/README.md

 Router for (vanilla) JS and apache

 #### Note:
-* in this branch you have can see more file but the router itself mostly only:
+* you can see alot files but the router itself mostly only:
     * Router.js (or Router class)
     * Routes.js (or routes object)
     * Validator.js (regex validator object)